seandstewart/bardly/pending/tragedies/timon-of-athens/11-player.md

 **First Senator**
 Get on your cloak, and haste you to Lord Timon;
 Importune him for my moneys; be not ceased
-With slight denial, nor then silenced when—
+With slight denial, nor then silenced when--
-'Commend me to your master'—and the cap
+'Commend me to your master'--and the cap
 Plays in the right hand, thus: but tell him,
 My uses cry to me, I must serve my turn
 Out of mine own; his days and times are past